If You Need to Relocate for a New Teaching Job You Can Sell Your San Diego House Fast

 - Can you sell the house remotely from your new location if the transaction takes longer than you have?

 - FSBO, traditionally with an agent, or a direct sale?
 After asking yourself the questions above, consider your three options in selling: on your own, with a licensed agent, or direct to a cash buyer like us.
-I would guess that the For Sale by Owner option is an automatic no. The time and effort needed to execute a FSBO sale is great, and if you are relocating for a time-contingent job, you likely don’t have time for this option.
+I would guess that the For Sale by Owner option is an automatic no. The time and effort needed to execute an FSBO sale are great, and if you are relocating for a time-contingent job, you likely don’t have time for this option.
 This would leave you with 1) Sell traditionally or 2) Sell direct.
 If you are in a situation where you could handle completing a sale remotely from your new location, or your house is in pristine condition and doesn’t need repairs, it would be safe to: go the agent route.
 But, if you need the money tied up from the sale of your home to purchase a new home, or you don’t have the resources to fix your house before selling – selling direct is absolutely your best option.

 How Selling Direct Means Selling Simply When Relocating

-Outside of the fact that we can close quickly (in as little as a week if you need to move extra fast)– we go as far to say that we close on the date of your choice, guaranteed.
+Outside of the fact that we can close quickly (in as little as a week if you need to move extra fast)– we go as far as to say that we close on the date of your choice, guaranteed.
 What’s more?
 You need not stress about anything like cleaning or repairs.
 You can literally take what you want with you, and leave what you don’t want for us to dispose of, donate, or clean up.

 Here’s the scoop: